Aatrick/-NO-ROOT-battery-optimization/README.md

 Now simply open the bat file and it should set it all up for you

+### Whitelist

+Additionally you can remove packages from the sys-whitelist keeping them away from waking up your phone

+``adb shell dumpsys deviceidle sys-whitelist -<PACKAGE_NAME>``

+To add it back simply change the - in a +

+Note that you can only put into whitelist apps that were already in

 ### Revert

 to revert the changes entirely type in :